Analyzing Cano Health (NYSE:CANO) & LifeMD (NASDAQ:LFMD)

 LifeMD (NASDAQ:LFMD) and Cano Health (NYSE:CANO) are both small-cap medical companies, but which is the superior investment?
-We will compare the two companies based on the strength of their dividends, earnings, profitability, analyst recommendations, risk, institutional ownership and valuation.
+We will compare the two companies based on the strength of their earnings, valuation, dividends, risk, institutional ownership, analyst recommendations and profitability.

-This is a breakdown of recent recommendations and price targets for LifeMD and Cano Health, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for LifeMD and Cano Health, as reported by MarketBeat.

 |Sell Ratings